MyZenKey/shortener/README.md

 redis as a database.
 The communications between the api's and the frontend applications must be encrypted.
 The messages must be encrypted at the sender and decrypted at the receiver.

+## Submit
+In order to submit your work you need to check the challenge in your a branch you created.
+If you have any issues please reach out to the person that sent you the challenge.

 ## Requirements
 * Java 11